williamsba/Tezos-WordPress-Plugin/README.md

 * Connect to your Tezos Wallet
 * Import all NFT collectibles into a new NFT custom post type registered in WordPress
-* Uses Composer to handle linting and code quality tools before committing it to a repository.
-* Uses a strict file organization scheme to make sure the assets are easily maintainable.

 ## Usage